 Designing logos take a lot of foundation work and brand strategy to keep it an organic, healthy, living, breathing aspect of your brand.
 Below, we breakdown the various components of a logo.

 1.)
 The Heart

-Before we start designing any project, we begin with the Brand Discovery process which leads us to finding the heart of your brand.
+Before we start designing any project, we begin with which leads us to finding the heart of your brand.
 This strategic soul-searching phase helps our team learn as much as possible about your company and the goals you have for your brand.
 This Brand Discovery phase is crucial, as it provides the foundation for the design process, including the logo development.
 We spend time researching your brand, industry and really getting to know your target audience.
 Once the Brand Discovery is complete, we have all the information we need to begin the logo design process.

 2.)
 The Face (Brandmark)

 The brandmark is a design element of a logo that is not expressed in words and refers to the brand or its product.
 Many famous logos have a very identifiable brandmark — Nike's swoosh, Target's red target or Disney's castle.
 Logos come in many forms, however.
 Some just use a stand-alone symbol, others use a typeface without any particular brandmark and many utilize a combination of both.

 Drei Brüder (German for 3 Brothers) packages homemade, artisanal goods with ingredients straight from the gardens and kitchen of Old Stein Inn, a German restaurant.
 The owners of Old Stein Inn have three young sons for whom the brand was named.
 We created a logo combining an illustration or brandmark paired with a typeface.
 This adorable mark is based on the meaning of the brand name — 3 brothers, and depicting a very literal representation of Drei Brüder.
 While the brandmark is shown on the packaging tag, it is not actually on the jar itself.
 Elements of the logo may be used together or separately, as long as they are cohesive and telling the same story.